 Systemic anesthesia is used in the following situations:

-• the woman refuses to undergo an operation under local anesthesia;
+• the woman refuses to undergo surgery under local anesthesia;

 • epidural and spinal methods are contraindicated;

-• develop pathological childbirth, an emergency operation is required.
+• are developing pathological birth, emergency surgery is required.

-Before surgery, the stomach of a woman in labor is cleared of food masses using a probe.
-At intravenous administration drugs anesthesia works quickly.
+Before surgery, the mother's stomach is cleared of food masses using a probe.
+At intravenous administration Anesthesia medications act quickly.

-How long does a cesarean section take, if used? general anesthesia?
-V optimal conditions the operation takes 25-40 minutes.
+How long does a caesarean section last, if used? general anesthesia?
+IN optimal conditions the operation lasts 25–40 minutes.

-However, the duration of the procedure can be delayed with a second cesarean section.
-After the previous intervention, adhesions are formed that impede access to the uterus.
+However, the duration of the procedure may be prolonged with a repeat caesarean section.
+After the previous intervention, adhesions form, making access to the uterus difficult.

-They have to be carefully dissected.
-Obstetricians recommend performing the intervention under local anesthesia, because systemic anesthesia can harm the health of the child and mother.
+They have to be cut carefully.
+Obstetricians recommend performing the intervention under local anesthesia, because systemic anesthesia can cause harm to the health of the child and mother.

 General anesthesia is characterized by the following disadvantages: